Tax debt is a problem for everyone, not just the nearly 937,514 taxpayers with delinquent accounts (source).

 It’s hard to argue with the goals of this plan.
 It includes streamlining the federal tax system and making it easier for taxpayers to interact with the IRS online, much as they do now with their banks.
 The IRS is also looking for ways to fight noncompliance, identity theft, and fraud.

 However, tax relief experts are concerned with some of the IRS’ methods to achieve those goals.
 In April of 2017, the IRS started a program that privatizes the debt collection of certain accounts as a way to offset its lack of resources.
 These private companies are assigned overdue tax accounts the IRS has shelved as bad debt.
+As mention above, the latest figures put the number of delinquent tax accounts assigned to private collection agencies at 432,000 with a total value of $3.6 billion (source).

 “It’s insane,” Wheeler said of private collection agencies.
 “The incentives are all wrong.
 Collecting taxes is one of the few jobs you want the government working on instead of the private sector.”